haihala/whoops-all-grapplers/docs/gameplay_spec/items/pidgeon_wing.md

-- Universal upgrade from two [Feather](/docs/gameplay_spec/items/feather.md)s
+- Unused, will use for double jump (maybe change name)
-- Allows you to double jump
+- Has icon